Josef H. Neumann

 Josef H. Neumann (born May 27, 1953) is a German Art Photographer, media designer and art historian.
 He invented the chemogram, an experimental artform involving manipulating chemicals in film photography.

 Life

 Education

-From 1967 to 1970 Josef H. Neumann was apprenticed at the photographer Gustav Wenning in his birthplace Rheine.
-From 1974 to 1978 he studied visual communication at the Dortmund University of Applied Sciences, after completing his degree as a photo designer in 1978 with a degree and intermediate diploma in journalism, philosophy and art history at the Westphalian Wilhelms University in Münster in 1986.
+Josef H. Neumann completed an apprenticeship as a photographer under Gustav Wenningin his birthplace of Rheine in Westphalia from 1967 to 1970.
+From 1974 to 1978 he studied visual communication at the Dortmund University of Applied Sciences under Professors Pan Walther (photographer) and Adolf Clemens (photojournalist).
+After completing his diploma as a photo designer under Professor Harald Mante (photo designer) in the Department of Photography/Film Design (1979), he completed his studies in journalism, philosophy and art history at the Westphalian Wilhelms University in Münster with an intermediate diploma in 1984 under Professors Winfried B. Lerg (publicist), Hans Blumenberg (philosopher) and Georg Kauffmann (art historian).

 Neumann married in 1991 the teacher and kindergarten director Martina Flügel.
 The marriage was dissolved in the year of 2003.